#AD Top Online Web Development & Programming Courses | Udemy

 Newsletter Screenshot

 In this tutorial we’ll be creating a responsive step progress bar.
 These are commonly used when a large form is split into several steps.
-They let the user know how much of a form they have completed and how many step remain.
+Displaying a progress bar lets users know how much of a form they have completed and how many more steps remain.

 Here’s what the completed progress bar will look like: